olivia-lin/DSCI_522_Income_Prediction/doc/final_report.md

 -   Predict income level using testing set
 -   Report the accuracy of this model

-We choose to use this decision tree model because we wanted to know which specific features were used to classify our target value.
-In addition, this gave us the rules that helped predict our target variable.
+This decision tree model was choosen in order to specify which features were used to classify the target value.
+In addition, this model also helped define rules which helped predict the target variable.

 Results
 -------